Font Encoder Object for FileMaker Pro | Go

 This tutorial is for the 2017 and later versions of the font encoder object.
 Users of previous versions or other products should refer to one of the following:

-- Extract or decompress the files from the package which is provided in all Developer Licenses for the associated product.
+- Extract or decompress the files from the developer tools downloaded package which is provided with all Developer Licenses for the associated font product.

 DataToEncode = GetAsText( ProductTable::WebAddress